INTRODUCTION AND SCOPE OF THIS PRIVACY STATEMENT

 By visiting www.fothergillwyatt.com you are accepting and consenting to the practices described in this policy.

-For the purpose of the Data Protection Act 1998 (the Act) and the General Data Protection Regulation (GDPR), the Data Controller is Fothergill Wyatt Ltd registered at 22 Hayhill Industrial Estate, Sileby Rd, Barrow upon Soar, Loughborough LE12 8LD, with an office at 26 Allandale Road, Stoneygate, Leicester, LE2 2DA.
+For the purpose of the Data Protection Act 1998 (the Act) and the General Data Protection Regulation (GDPR), the Data Controller is Fothergill Wyatt Ltd registered at 22 Hayhill Industrial Estate, Sileby Rd, Barrow upon Soar, Loughborough LE12 8LD, with offices at 26 Allandale Road, Stoneygate, Leicester, LE2 2DA.

 PERSONAL INFORMATION WE COLLECT FROM YOU